 The paper I received came with three sheets of waterslide decal paper (distinguished by a blue watermark on the back) which you print your image onto, and three accompanying sheets of the magic coating paper (distinguished by attached translucent protective paper).

 GATHER YOUR SUPPLIES

-1. Image to transfer.
 Use anything you like.
-I made up my canister labels in Photoshop.
+I made up my canister labels in Photoshop though a standard publishing program would be fine too.
 I wanted them to be a bit different and quite typographic so decided to style them based on dictionary definitions (my artwork is attached as a free printable if you would like to use them – see the ‘At a Glance’ section at the end of the post to view and download!).

-5. Laminator.
-Basic laminators can be bought for around $20 from most office supply and department stores.
+Basic laminators can be bought for around $15 from most office supply and department stores.

-1. Print your image onto the glossy side of your decal paper (DO NOT mirror your image) using an inkjet printer.
+1 Print your image onto the glossy side of your decal paper (DO NOT mirror your image).
 Allow to dry thoroughly.
 I created my canister labels in Photoshop and have attached them below as a free printable (see the ‘At a Glance’ section at the end of the post to view and download!).

 Note: As my image took up the entire sheet of decal paper I did not need to trim around it first.
 If you are working with a smaller image you may wish to cut roughly around it with scissors.

-4. Laminate your stack of three papers together on low speed and at low temperature.
+4 Laminate your stack of three papers on low speed and at low temperature.